ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 * Repository - A location used to store backup files for the management components in the recovery region and also the target for backup copy jobs from the protected region.
 * SFTP/SMB server - These servers are not Veeam services but native Windows services that are used for file-level backups of some of the management components.
 A Veeam file copy job copies files to the protected region for extra protection.

-The following Veeam design decisions are documented:
+Review the following Veeam design decisions:
 * For optimal performance and availability, placing the Veeam components on separate virtual and physical servers is considered best practice.
 However, this practice increases complexity in smaller environments.
 Therefore, the all-in-one deployment scenario for use case 1 is selected.
 * As the total number of protected VMs is low, the embedded database option for the database for use case 1 is selected.
 * The bare metal servers with direct attached storage option is used as this option provides a backup infrastructure that is separated from the virtualized infrastructure compute and storage.